FergusFettes/boxkit/README.md

 # Fergus Fettes Boxkit

+Plan is to use boxkits for terminal environments so I don't get lost so often.

+# Original README

 See [here](https://github.com/ublue-os/boxkit) for original README.

 - Starts with the latest Alpine image from the [Toolbx Community Images](https://github.com/toolbx-images/images)